-- 1. Remove the front bezel. - Power down the server module using the operating system commands or the CMC, and ensure that the server module's power is off. - When a server module is powered off, its front-panel power indicator is off. - 3.
+- 1. If installed, remove the front bezel. - 2.
+Turn off the server module using the operating system commands or the CMC.
+When a server module is powered off, its front-panel power indicator is off. - 3.
 Press the release button on the server module handle. - 4.
-Pull out the server module handle to unlock the server module from the enclosure. - CAUTION: If you are permanently removing the server module, install a server module blank(s).
-Operating the system for extended periods of time without a server module blank installed can cause the enclosure to overheat. - 5.
-Slide the server module out of the enclosure. - CAUTION: To protect the I/O connector pins, install the I/O connector covers any time a server module is removed from the enclosure. - 6.
-Install the I/O connector cover over the I/O connector.
+Pull out the server module handle to unlock the server module from the enclosure. - ↑ CAUTION: If you are permanently removing a full-height server module from the enclosure, install two half-height server module blank(s).
+Operating the system for an extended period of time without server module blank installed can cause the enclosure to overheat. - 5.
+Slide the server module out of the enclosure. - CAUTION: To protect the I/O connector pins, install the I/O connector cover any time a server module is removed from the enclosure. - 6.
+Install the I/O connector cover(s) over the I/O connector(s).